pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 \subsection{The \pc\ mock galaxy catalogue}

 While the \pc\ model of the galaxy population is in the form of a 16-dimensional distribution of SPS parameters, it is simplest to work with mock galaxy catalogues generated from this distribution.
 Each galaxy drawn from \pc\ which is used in this work has: individual values for (i) the 16 SPS parameters; (ii) the key derived quantities listed in Table~\ref{tab:sps_parameters}; (iii) both noiseless and noisy observer-frame fluxes in the 26 COSMOS passbands; and (iv) noiseless rest-frame absolute magnitudes in the $NUVrJ$ bands.
-Where we quote SFRs, these are defined as being the average over the last 100~Myr.
+Where we quote (s)SFRs, these are defined as being the average over the last 100~Myr.
+We adopt a 100~Myr timescale as this is widely used or implicit in calibrations of observational SFR indicators \citep[see e.g.][]{kennicutt98, kennicutt12}, including colour-based tracers informed by the UV slope of the SED \citep[see e.g.][]{arnouts13}.
+It can also be directly computed from the two most recent bins of our 7-bin non-parametric SFH \citep{leja19_sfh, leja19}.